jabjoe/plisgo/Docs/ReadMe.txt

 Install Plisgo
 ==============

-From the command prompt, browse to where you have unzipped this folder and do "regsvr32 plisgo.dll".
+From the command prompt, browse to where you have unzipped this folder and do "regsvr32 bin\Win32\plisgo.dll".
+On a 64bit Windows install also do "regsvr32 bin\x64\plisgo.dll".
+(You need both unless you really aren't running any 32bit applications (but you will be))